karenpayneoregon/learning-topics/SelectUnCheckedExample/readme.md

 # About

 - index page for select on select uncheck clear selections
-- index1 page for edit table as shown below
+- index1 page for edit table as shown below.
+See notes at top of page.

 ![Figure2](images/figure2.png)